hyperledger-iroha/iroha-2-docs/src/guide/security/operational-security.md

 - Never leave portable devices with sensitive data unattended.
 A split second is enough to steal your device.

 - Verify the signatures on binary packages.
-This is not too different from the public key cryptography used inside Iroha v2.
+This is not too different from the public key cryptography used inside Iroha.

 - To prevent unauthorized access, always secure your laptop or personal computer when leaving it unattended.
 Use strong passwords, lock the screen, and follow best practices for securing your devices.